stastnypremysl/lsql-csv/README.md

 You can see here the first usage of `by` block, which is equivalent of `group by` in SQL.

 #### Basic sorting
-Let's say, you want to sort your users with UID greater than or equal to 1000 descendingly.
+Lets say, you want to sort your users with UID greater than or equal to 1000 descendingly.

     lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000, sort &1.3' | tac

-The output might look like
+The output might look like:

     nobody:x:65534:65534:nobody:/var/empty:/bin/false
     me3:x:1002:1002::/home/me3:/bin/bash